Bathroom Flooring Guide

 Though they are a great choice, ceramic and porcelain have their drawbacks.
 They’re not super comfortable on the feet, as they’re not only hard but cold.
 Ceramic and Porcelain are also a little more difficult to install but can be done yourself.

-Laminate flooring is an increasingly popular choice for flooring, and for good reason.
+Laminate flooring is an increasingly popular choice for bathroom flooring, and for good reason.
 Laminate can come in the form of tiles or planks.
 Both are easy to install and very affordable to purchase.
 It’s easy to transition to laminate from another flooring type because it doesn’t raise the height of the existing floor and can often be installed right on top of the existing flooring.
 They’re also easy to clean and pretty durable.

 As wonderful as laminate flooring can be, it has its pitfalls.
 Laminate doesn’t stand up to moisture very well.
 Use caulk to seal any gaps around the bathtub or shower, walls and other fixtures.
 If water sits on the laminate it can penetrate the material, causing it to warp, buckle, and expand.
 If using laminate flooring in the bathroom, be sure to wipe it down immediately if water spills on it.

-Cork flooring is an incredible choice of flooring.
+Cork flooring is an incredible choice of bathroom flooring.
 I’m not sure there are many, if any, negatives about this flooring choice, so I’ll give you all the great positives.
 Cork flooring is great on your feet.
 Its surface is warm and softer than most other choices.
 It is also extremely durable, resistant to both water and flames.
 Cork floors can be completely submerged in water without rotting.

 Cork flooring is not only water and flame resistant but also insect resistant.
 It has a waxy component in the material that naturally repels termites and mold.
 It’s often a popular flooring choice because of its energy saving characteristics.
 The material insulates, keeping in heat, and also blocks out sound.
 There’s really nothing cork flooring can’t do!